MarioChao/HeartPie/Logs.md

 ## Server-side Collision & Improvements | 2024/09/07

+Many thanks to LunarK (Ori) for helping me with fixing the server pie.

 Changed the "Server" pie type such that:

 - The pie is owned by the server (network ownership).